akamara05/diabetic_readmissions_project/README.md

 ## Cleaning

+Prior to cleaning my dataset had 101,766 observations and 50 features including the target feature, readmission of patients after discharge.

 * Features/variables with more than 40% of their data missing, immediately got dropped:
    - Weight
    - Payer code